ptcalex/thingworx-9.1/README.md

 - Update Apache Tomcat version

-# Update the DB scripts launcher

-You need to do this if the DB is not H2.
-The DB scripts launcher the batch file `pg-install.bat` located in `thingworx\install`.

-# Run the scripts
+# Run the provisioning script

-Open an Administrative PowerShell console and run:
+Open an Administrative PowerShell console and run `.\thingworx-provision.ps1`.

-- `thingworx-provision.ps1`
-- `service-install.ps1` if you intend to install ThingWor as a Windows service
+# Tailor and run the PostgreSQL DB script

+The DB script is: `thingworx\install\pg-install.bat`.
+The settings to tailor are in the top section.
+After tailoring, but before running the script, make sure that the DB client is in the PATH (for PostgreSQL this is the PostgreSQL `bin` folder).
+Run the script in a Command Prompt window, or just double-click on it in the Windows Explorer.

 # Start ThingWorx

+Start ThingWorx without a license by running the generated `console-start-thingworx.bat` batch file.

-Get the license ID from Application.log, request a license from [PTC License Support](https://support.ptc.com/apps/licensePortal/auth/ssl/index), rename it to `license_capability_response.bin` and copy it to the `thingworx` folder.
+Get the license ID from the generated file `thingworx\licenseRequestFile.txt` or from `Application.log`, request a license from [PTC License Support](https://support.ptc.com/apps/licensePortal/auth/ssl/index), rename it to `license_capability_response.bin` and copy the file to the `thingworx` folder.

+# Install ThingWorx as a Windows service

+Run `.\service-install.ps1` if you intend to install ThingWorx as a Windows service.